nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all entries from the address book. i.e deleting all guests.
+Clears all entries from the guest list. i.e deleting all guests.

 Format: `clear`

 <div markdown="span" class="alert alert-primary">:bulb: **WARNING:**
-This command will permanently delete all guests in your address book. <br> Ensure that you have saved a copy of the address book somewhere else.
+This command will permanently delete all guests in your guest list. <br> Ensure that you have saved a copy of the guest list somewhere else.
 </div>